-Candidates for the master's degree and the doctorate normally will have completed, before beginning their graduate studies, the requirements for a baccalaureate degree with a major in physics, including advanced mathematics beyond differential and integral calculus.
-Students lacking the equivalent of this preparation will be expected to make up deficiencies in addition to taking the specified minimum of work for the advanced degree sought.
+Candidates for advanced degrees normally will have completed, before beginning their graduate studies, the requirements for a baccalaureate degree with a major in physics, including advanced mathematics beyond differential and integral calculus.
+Students lacking the equivalent of this preparation will make up deficiencies in addition to taking the specified work for the degree sought.

-The language requirement for the doctorate is customarily fulfilled by candidates majoring in physics by a reading knowledge of two of French, German, and Russian.
-Demonstration of a reading knowledge in at least one foreign language is expected of doctoral candidates within the first year of residence.
-Some graduate work in mathematics usually is required; and certain advanced courses in other fields, notably mechanics, electrical engineering, and chemistry, may be included in a graduate program.
-Further details regarding the special requirements for degrees in physics may be obtained on application to the head of the department.

-At least eight semester hours of general college physics using calculus are required for admission to all "200"- and "300"-level courses.
+Doctoral candidates are required to demonstrate a reading knowledge of two languages, usually chosen from French, German, and Russian.
+Some graduate work in mathematics usually is required; and certain advanced courses in other fields, notably mechanics, metallurgy and materials science, electrical engineering, and chemistry, may be included in a graduate program.
+Further details regarding the special requirements for degrees in physics may be obtained on application to the chairman of the department.
+At least eight semester hours of general college physics using calculus are required for admission to all 200 and 300-level courses.
 Additional prerequisites for individual courses are noted in the course descriptions.
+Admission to

-Admission to "400"-level courses generally is predicated upon satisfactory completion of corresponding courses in the "200" and "300" groups or their equivalent.
+400-level courses generally is predicated on satisfactory completion of corresponding courses in the 200 and 300 groups or their equivalent.